-Cozy Non Alcoholic Butterbeer Recipe (No Cream Soda!)
+Cozy Non Alcoholic Butterbeer (My Daughter’s Recipe)

 Two clear glass mugs of hot butterbeer, topped with whipped cream and dripping caramel, set on a wooden table with a brown napkin.